What does it mean to feel grown up?

 When childhood strategies keep you tethered to the past…

-Many of us don’t change our strategies.
-We keep on living like we did as children, believing those same behaviors will bring satisfaction and safety — not even realizing they no longer fit.
+Many of us don’t change our strategies; rather, we keep on living like we did as children, believing those same behaviors will bring satisfaction and safety — not even realizing they no longer fit.

 Pleasers keep trying to please.
-Overachievers become workaholics, still trying to get approval.
-Invisible children become invisible adults, avoiding any sort of conflict.
+Overachievers become workaholics.
+Invisible children become invisible adults, avoiding conflict.
 Children who had no control become secret keepers.